tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 > [Task 2: The Proposal Template](https://1drv.ms/w/s!Av4KQnJfiBxmiKN4CBSdGCJ-JmrdLA?e=BeAQhU)

-To gauge the level of detail evaluators typically expect, see the [task 2 examples](resources:examples) - passing, albeit not great, projects.
+To gauge the level of detail evaluators typically expect, see the [task 2 examples](resources:examples).

 Not sure where to start?
-Often, people start with the summary, A1-A3, but it might be easier to summarize a completed paper.
+Students often begin with the summary, A1-A3, but it might be easier to summarize a completed paper.
 Consider doing these last.
 Section F2 is a great place to begin.
 It can be written in bullet-point format and inherently outlines critical elements of the entire paper.

 <!-- <div class = "tasklist">